ahmed-at-github/Tools-final-project/READme.md

 # To run code

-npm run tailwind (to run tailwind )
+npm run tailwind (to run tailwind, daisy )